newfs/gobotany-app/docs/DKEY.md

 a couple of seconds, the text for that couplet question will appear as a tooltip.

+### Adding new leads

+In adding a new lead to the key, you essentially need to split an existing lead in two.
+This is because, with the key being a dichotomous key, all choices are arranged in couplets.
+Each couplet consists of two mutually exclusive choices for the user, and each of these choices is really a lead.
+So, you're really adding a pair of leads.

+1. Find the Page

+Start by finding the page that you will need to add a new lead on.
+This can be the top page (“Key to the Families”), a group page (ex.: ”Group 3”), a family page, or a genus page.
+Each of those can have a structure of leads.

+Browse around the [Compact View](/edit/dkey/) tool to get the page where you will need to add your new lead.
+You can click the `change` link at top to see the database record for this page, although you will likely not need to change it.

+For example, choose the Group 4 page.

+2. Find the Parent Lead

+The next step is to find the parent lead that you want your new leads to appear beneath.
+Jot down the ID of this parent as seen in the Compact View tool.

+For example, on the Group 4 page, choose 179:2a (which has 7 families) as your Parent Lead.

+3. Note the existing Child Leads

+The next step is to jot down the IDs of the existing child leads.
+This is the couplet of two choices underneath your Parent Lead.

+So, for example, under Group 4's 179:2a, the two child leads are 180:3a.74 (which points to the Staphyleaceae page) and 181:3b (which has 6 families).

+[3.5: decide on "letters" for the child leads; shouldn't these usually be numbered just beneath the parent numbers? ex., parent is 2a, children will be 3a and 3b?]

+4. Create two records for your new Leads

+In the CMS, go create the two new records for your new leads, and write down the IDs of them.

+Set the Page to the one you noted earlier.

+Set the Parent field to the Parent Lead ID you jotted down.
+You can type in order to make the browser find the value in the long list more quickly.

+Set the Letter field to whatever you decided earlier, one for each record.

+Set the text to whatever the description in the user interface should be.

+If appropriate, set the Goto Page field to a destination Page record.
+This will only be set if your lead goes to another page, rather than is just a lead for narrowing down results on the same page.

+The field Goto Num can be left blank for now, as can Taxa Cache.

+(after I do this, I get the error Lead object has no attribute childlist)

+5. Get the two new IDs of the two lead records you just created.
+You can do a search on the field above the table in the CMS to narrow down the results.

+For my example, after creating two new leads with "letters" 3a and 3b, with 179:2a as the parent, I ended up with new records of ID 8745 and 8746, respectively.

+5. Change the old child leads to point to one of the new leads as its parent ID.

+So, in this case, I'll choose my new 3a as the lead which will connect the old child leads (180:3a.74 and 181:3b).

+Combine the ID for this lead with its "letter" and you get the full ID of this lead.
+So, 8745.3a.

+Go to the old child leads (search on the ID number in the CMS's search field), and set the Parent to this, 8745.3a.

+For now, check your Parent ID in the Compact View: you should see your new leads, with the old child leads now connected under one of them.

+The second new child lead will have to go either to another page, or to other leads; that's for the next step.

+Also, note that if you are connecting a sub-structure of old child leads under your new one, that you may need to go through and re-number the Letter field for all the leads beneath your new one.
+So, if you inserted a new 3a lead, you will likely want to re-number everything below it to follow in numerical order, i.e., 4a, 4b, 5a, 5b, 6a, 6b, etc.

+6. For the second new lead, make it go somewhere.

+Your second new lead, 8746.3b, is hanging out there with nowhere to go.
+Go back to the CMS and search on 8746 to find that record.
+Edit it, and you can choose a Page record for it to point to (e.g., a family page or a genus page).

+If you would rather instead add more leads beneath this one, you can go create two new Leads records (see step 4), and set their Parent to this lead.

+Again, go test in the Compact View to see the results of your changes.

+Then you can, of course, go try out your changes in the actual D. Key as well.

 ### Text at bottom of species pages

 Each species page on the site has a section labeled *Information from